justinchow3010/Web-Shop/ReadMe (MUST READ THIS ONE!!!!!!).txt

 However, the router has taken it as a link and I lead it to a not found page.
 For example like, /admin ,a folder in var/www/html, it will show not found in the page which will show "......".

+For Assignment 3,

+Instead of AJAX, I used axios which is a promise based HTTP client request.
+It also serves asynchronous effect.
+All the shopping cart relavent code is placed in the shopping_cart.js.
+The pid and quantity is stored in the localstorage as "pid" and "quan" for convenience.

-Please contact me if any problems arise.
+Please contact me if any problems or questions arise.

 **************************************************************************************************
 # Getting Started with Create React App